opentechinstitute/commotion-docs/commotionwireless.net/about/faq/index.md

 <p>Commotion is funded from a variety of sources but as an open source project has an independent life regardless of any particular funding.
 Commotion has had and will have other funders.
 The active funding at any particular moment is a consequence of timing, not reflective of how we approach securing support for the work.</p>

 <h3>Which operating systems are supported by Commotion?</h3>
-<p>The Commotion project is currently targeting reasonably current versions of Windows, Mac, GNU/Linux, Android, embedded routers, and OpenBTS platforms.
+<p>The Commotion project is currently targeting reasonably current versions of Windows, Mac, GNU/Linux, Android, embedded routers, and OpenGSM platforms.
 In addition, any device may connect to a standard access point provided by the network as a client without having to run the software, thereby utilizing the network without being part of it.</p>

 <p>Officially supported software images for Commotion Router can be found on the <a href="/download/routers">Commotion Router Download</a> page.
 Information about platforms under active development can be found in the <a href="/developer/resources">For Developers</a> section of this site.</p>